iotaledger/chrysalis-tools/migration-api/README.md

 - The legacy node must allow HTTP API calls to `getLedgerState` and `getLedgerDiffExt`.
 - The C2 node must allow HTTP API calls to `/receipts`/`/receipts/:migratedAt`/`/treasury`

+Build a docker container with `docker build -t migration-api:dev .` and either alter config.json beforehand or mount it into the container at `/app/config.json`.
+Per default, the service listens on `0.0.0.0:8484`